John Aaron Rawlins: Objected to General Order No. 11 (1862)

 During the Vicksburg Campaign, on December 17, 1862, Grant issued General Order No. 11 expelling Jews, as a class, from Grant's military district.
-Grant was upset over an illegal cotton trade that he believed funded the Confederate Army.
+Grant had identified an illegal cotton trade network that he believed funded the Confederate Army.
 Grant blamed Jewish traders for breaking Treasury Department regulations.
 Jewish persons who did not obey the order were to be arrested and forcibly removed as prisoners.
 Rawlins, Grant's attorney and Asst.
 Adjt.
 Gen., strongly warned Grant not to issue the order.
-Grant refused to take Rawlin's advice concerning the order and told him: "Well, they can countermand this from Washington if they like, but we will issue it anyhow."
+Grant refused to take Rawlins' advice concerning the order and told him: "Well, they can countermand this from Washington if they like, but we will issue it anyhow."
 The controversial order was revoked by President Abraham Lincoln.

-Grant's Washington D.C. emissary (1863)
+Grant's Washington, D.C., emissary (1863)

-During the Summer of 1863, Grant sent Rawlins east to Washington D.C. as his emissary.
-At this time Grant was relatively unknown in political circles, having fought far from Washington D.C. in the Western Theater.
-Rawlins arrived in Washington D.C. on July 30 and talked with General-In-Chief Henry W. Halleck at the War Department and the Army's assistant adjutant general, Colonel J.C.
+During the Summer of 1863, Grant sent Rawlins east to Washington, D.C., as his emissary.
+At this time Grant was relatively unknown in political circles, having fought far from Washington, D.C., in the Western Theater.
+Rawlins arrived in Washington, D.C., on July 30 and talked with General-In-Chief Henry W. Halleck at the War Department and the Army's assistant adjutant general, Colonel J.C.
 Kelton.
 Halleck cordially received Rawlins and told Rawlins he was pleased with Grant's victory and endorsed Grant's Vicksburg surrender terms, including releasing 31,000 Confederate prisoners on parole.
 Rawlins then went to the White House and met President Abraham Lincoln and his Cabinet.
 He handed Lincoln a letter from Grant that asked for Rawlins to be given an interview with Lincoln so Rawlins could brief him on the successful results of the Vicksburg Campaign and explain why the Confederate soldiers were paroled.
 Special observer Charles A. Dana and Secretary of Navy Gideon Welles gave Rawlins high praise for his industrious nature and his intelligence.
 Dana stated that Rawlins was a "very industrious, conscientious man."
 Welles stated that he was pleased by Rawlins' "frank, intelligent, and interesting description of men and of army operations."